Blog Header Logo

 Replacing with an exact duplicate spa heater is important, there are many variations in electrical size; volts, watts, amps, and in dimensional size as well - it has to fit.
 We often are asked "can you upsize the spa heater?", or install a heater with more 'oomph' than what is currently used.
 Unfortunately, No - the existing heater is matched to the Spa Pak electronics, and back to my first point, it's [very] important to replace a spa heater with an exact duplicate.

-ORDER BY MAKE & MODEL: Order a new spa heater by the Brand of your Spa Pak.
-We list 17 top spa pak brands like Balboa, Brett, Gecko, HydroQuip.
-Select the Brand of your spa pak (the combination control unit and heater), and our database returns the available heater models, with electrical and dimensional specs.
+Order a new spa heater by the brand of your spa pak.
+Select the brand of your spa pak (the combination control unit and heater), and our database returns the available heater models, with electrical and dimensional specs.
 If you can't see it readily, you may have to stick your head in there with a flashlight.

-ORDER BY MOST POPULAR: Isn't that how we make most of our decisions anyway?
-It turns out that listing our Top Ten Spa Heaters is a useful resource for our shoppers.
+Isn't that how we make most of our decisions anyway?
 That's because the majority of spa heaters that we sell complete, are one of six (6) different models, and the two (2) most popular hot tub heaters are the 4.0 Kw and 5.5 Kw Universal hot tub heaters.
 You'll still want to check your voltage (120/220V) and wattage (1.5/4.0/5.5/11Kw) to match your existing heater size.

 Remove the union nut ends, so you can measure from the flange end.
 Measure from the end to Point A, B, C, D and so on, writing each number down as you go.
 Measure all the way to letter I - very important, as there are spa heater tubes that are very similar, up until you get to the H and I measurements.